 So I recommend giving it a try if you aren’t already using it.

-Bonus: If you are looking for even more ways to take your productivity and time management to the next level, I recommend you check out our course.
+Bonus: If you are looking for even more ways to take your time to the next level, I recommend you check out my goal setting course.

 Packed with numerous strategies, techniques, and lessons, this course can help you utilize your time like never before.

-If you’re into the BuJo lifestyle, you’ll love this course in particular because of it’s simplicity, straightforwardness, and actionable lessons.
-While the course doesn’t cover Bullet Journaling in detail, it does provide real tools and tactics that you can use alongside your own BuJo to be even more effective with your time.
+If you’re into the BuJo lifestyle, you’ll love this course in particular because of its simplicity, straightforwardness, and actionable lessons.
+While the course doesn’t cover Bullet Journaling, it does provide real tools and tactics that you can use alongside your own BuJo to be even more effective with your time.

 You can check out the course < there.

 What are the best Bullet Journal tools?